 My one gripe with all the briquette makers I have ever seen or used is that the ‘handles’ are a bit painful when you are trying to exert a lot of pressure on them.
 I would like to see some way of keeping the press under tension for a few minutes without having to use my bodyweight over my palms pushing down on some thin metal bars.

-But really, it is a small price to pay for free, environmentally friendly briquettes which would have otherwise ended up as landfill.
+But really, a little bit of an ache in your palmsis a small price to pay for free, environmentally friendly briquettes which would have otherwise ended up as landfill.